cloudbeds/webpack-module-federation-types-plugin/README.md

 ## CI/CD

-It is suggested to put the folder with downloaded types to `.gitignore` and commit the types using your CI in PRs that target `main`/`dev` branch.
+It is suggested to download types in a CI workflow only when a branch in a PR targets `main` branch.

-This way downloaded types will always correspond to the latest compatible version of microapps.
+This way the downloaded types will always correspond to the latest versions of dependent microapps and result in valid static type checking.

+Branches may need to use dev branches of other microfrontends, thus will have to commit those types to avoid failing workflows.

 ### `.gitignore`